Allfeat/docs/docs/additional-resources.md

 - **Substrate Developer Hub**: Since Allfeat is built with Substrate, this hub offers valuable resources for understanding the underlying framework.
 [Explore Substrate](https://substrate.dev)

-## Tools for Development

-- **Talisman Wallet Extension**: A browser extension for managing accounts both in the EVM and Substrate ecosystems.
-[Get the Extension](https://www.talisman.xyz/)

 ## Community and Support

 - **Allfeat Discord**: A lively place for real-time chat with the Allfeat developer community.
 [Join Discord](https://discord.gg/allfeat)